Energy-Sparks/energy-sparks_analytics/README.md

 - 'alerts' - used to monitor schools energy usage and provide feedback to schools where they can save energy and how their energy usage has changed (presented on the website, and emailed/texted by the 'front end' to users'
 - contextual advice to schools
 - building energy modelling - currently implemented within a regression modelling framework
-- an electrical simulator which synthetically breaks down a school's electricity use into different appliance types
 - tools for comparing and benchmarking schools with each other
 - meter aggregation and disaggregation including special handling of solar PV and storage heaters
 - a variety of external mainly JSON interfaces for pulling in relevant weather, solar PV, carbon emissions and meter data